chiarosun/3d_hippocampal_quant_unet/validation_plan.md

-# Validation Plan - HippoCrop_UNet

 ## Hippocampal Volume Quantification for Alzheimer's Progression:
-### Utilizing Segmentation with a Unet Convolutional Neural Network
+### Segmentation with a Unet Convolutional Neural Network

-## Algorithm Description

 ### 1. General Information

-       1. What is the intended use of the product?

 **Intended Use Statement:**
 The HippoCrop_Unet AI algorithm is intended to aid physicians, namely radiologists, by automatic segmentation and quantification of hippocampal tissue in 3-D volume MRI renderings.

 The algorithm is intended to help diagnose and track any progression of Alzheimer's Disease and other forms of Dementia in patients displaying ymptoms of disease, including issues with short and long term memory as well as learning.
 Quantification will help guide disease management.

 ### 2. Algorithm Design and Function